-- (3) If a member of a council discloses a general conflict of interest in a matter to be discussed at a meeting of the council, the following details must be recorded in the minutes of the meeting: - (a) the member's name; - (b) the nature of the interest, as described by the member; - (c) the manner in which the member dealt with the general conflict of interest; - (d) if the member voted on the matter, the manner in which the member voted; - (e) the manner in which the majority of persons who were entitled to vote at the meeting voted on the matter. - (4) To avoid doubt, it is declared that non-participation in a meeting of a council is not the only way in which a member of the council may appropriately deal in a transparent and accountable way with a general conflict of interest of the member in a matter to be discussed at the meeting.
+- (3) If a quorum at a meeting cannot be formed because a member of a council proposes to exclude himself or herself from the meeting in order to comply with subsection (1), the member will not be taken to have contravened subsection (1) by participating (including by voting, for example) in the meeting in relation to the matter if the attendance of the member, together with any other required number of members, forms a guorum for the meeting. - (4) If a member of a council discloses an actual or perceived conflict of interest in a matter to be discussed at a meeting of the council, the following details must be recorded in the minutes of the meeting and on a website determined by the chief executive officer: - (a) the member's name; - (b) the nature of the interest, as described by the member; - (c) the manner in which the member dealt with the actual or perceived conflict of interest; - (d) if the member voted on the matter, the manner in which he or she voted; - (e) the manner in which the majority of persons who were entitled to vote at the meeting voted on the matter. - (5) To avoid doubt, it is declared that non-participation in a meeting of a council is not the only way in which a member of the council may appropriately deal in a transparent and accountable way with an actual or perceived conflict of interest of the member in a matter to be discussed at the meeting. - (6) This section does not apply to a matter of ordinary business of the council of a kind prescribed by regulation for the purposes of this section.